Dressed to Kill (album): Reception

+Kiss are the authentic punk's of 1975, Nope, they don't play "Louie, Louie" and they don't wear polkadot shirts, and this ain't 1966 baby!
+But Kiss do fit the classic definition of Punk Rock: Provincial American reinterpretation of the reigning stylistic establishment.

 "Rock and Roll All Nite" is one of Kiss' most well-known songs – and has remained a staple in the band's concerts since 1975 – along with "Rock Bottom", "C'mon and Love Me", and "She".